International Study Centre

 Visa credibility interviews

 You may be required to attend a credibility interview to ensure that you comply with the UK’s immigration rules.
 The purpose is for an Entry Clearance Officer (ECO) to establish that you are a genuine student.
 You need to show you are serious, and that you have good knowledge of your chosen university and course.
 If you have done your research, the interview is nothing to worry about.
-The process is just designed to filter out people who are planning to use a student visa to work or for holiday in the UK.
+The process is just designed to filter out people who are planning to use a Student visa to work or for holiday in the UK.

 Whether or not you will be invited for a credibility interview depends on which country you are applying from.
 However, the UKVI reserve the right to interview students from any country if they think it is necessary to do so.